 Students are evaluated academically based on scholastic performance, not on opinions or conduct in matters unrelated to the academic standards of the course.
 If students feel that their academic rights have been violated, they should speak with the instructor.
 If the matter is not settled satisfactorily, they may then appeal to the department/school chair and the division dean.
-If a satisfactory resolution does not follow, students may appeal to the Vice President for Academic Administration and, finally, to the Academic Grievance Committee by following the procedures outlined in the Academic Grievance Procedure located in the Academic Regulations section of the Academic Calendar.
+If a satisfactory resolution does not follow, students may appeal to the Vice President for Academic Administration and, finally, to the Academic Grievance Committee by following the procedures outlined in the Academic Grievance for Academic Calendar.